zitsen/unqlite.rs/README.md

 [![travis-badge][]][travis] [![release-badge][]][cargo] [![downloads]][cargo]
 [![docs-badge][]][docs] [![license-badge][]][cargo]

-NOTE: Some of the documents is stolen from [UnQLite Offical Website][unqlite].
+NOTE: Some of the documents is stolen from [UnQLite Official Website][unqlite].

 ## What is UnQLite?